-Speaking of its continued growth, Linux VPS hosting solutions quickly expanded into a number of “distributions,” which – also called distros or flavors – express the diverse ideas of different developers.
+Speaking of its continued growth, Linux VPS hosting solutions quickly expanded into several “distributions,” which – also called distros or flavors – express the diverse ideas of different developers.
 Here is how several of the most common flavors arose.

-Ubuntu, like other open source offerings, is rooted in the idea of technological community.
+Ubuntu, like other open-source offerings, is rooted in the idea of a technological community.
 In fact, per the official Ubuntu site, ubuntu is an ancient African word that expresses selfhood springing from group identity.

 CentOS & Fedora history

 In 1993, a startup called Red Hat was founded by Bob Young and Marc Ewing.
-The following year, they combined various open source programs into one of the very first distributions, Red Hat Linux 1.0.
-Red Hat continued to evolve over the next 10 years, when, in 2004, Fedora and CentOS arrived – as detailed by Tumra CTO Michael Cutler.
+The following year, they combined various open-source programs into one of the first distributions, Red Hat Linux 1.0.
+Red Hat continued to evolve over the next ten years, when, in 2004, Fedora and CentOS arrived – as detailed by Tumra CTO Michael Cutler.

 Another free distribution was created at the same time (first release May 2004) called CentOS, so that a free option would be available for those who prioritize stability over innovation.
 This distribution was intended to be enterprise-grade, fully binary compatible with RHEL.
 The CentOS source code is almost identical to that of Red Hat Enterprise Linux, and its updates and versions are synchronized with those of its upstream source.

 Ian Murdock created the Debian Project in 1993 (the same year that Red Hat was formed).
 The development of the distribution was sponsored by GNU between 1994 and 1995.
 At its inception, Debian was the only Linux flavor that allowed any user to contribute ideas.
 According to the official Debian site, it remains the only large, non-commercial project that includes policy documents, a constitution, and a social contract, serving as interactive guidelines for ongoing development.